gracenak/bon_vivant_backend/NOTES.md

 USER
 - has_many :recipes
-- has_many recipes, through: :comments (get all the comments and the recipes that they commented on) (:username, :email, :passsword)
+- has_many recipes, through: :reviews (get all the reviews and the recipes that they reviewed) (:username, :email, :passsword)